georust/geo/COVERAGE_PLAN.md

 ## Scope

 In scope: validate, union, find gaps, simplify.
-Out of scope for this effort:
+The union API is included, but in v1 it delegates to the existing `unary_union` rather than porting the JTS boundary-chain machinery – see the Union section for the rationale and the decision gate for a native implementation.

-`CoverageCleaner` – it requires a snapping noder, a line dissolver, a polygonizer and RelateNG, none of which exist in geo; it is a separate, much larger project and is deferred.
+Out of scope for this effort: `CoverageCleaner` – it requires a snapping noder, a line dissolver, a polygonizer and RelateNG, none of which exist in geo; it is a separate, much larger project and is deferred.

 ## Existing geo machinery to reuse